snipt/snipt/crates/scribe-cli/README.md

 ## CLI Commands

 - `scribe`: Launch the interactive TUI where you can manage all snippets and settings
-- `scribe`: Launch the interactive TUI where you can manage all snippets and settings
 - `scribe add`: Add a new text snippet
 - `scribe delete`: Delete a text snippet
 - `scribe update`: Update an existing snippet